Previous dayApril 12, 2026Next day

 149.7 km---✓ ReviewedUSGS →

-A magnitude 2.9 seismic event took place 99 km W of Adak, Alaska on April 12, 2026 at 18:52 UTC.
-The hypocenter lay at 149.7 km, placing this in the intermediate depth category.
+April 12, 2026 brought a magnitude 2.9 earthquake 99 km W of Adak, Alaska, logged at 18:52 UTC.
+At a depth of 149.7 km, the event was intermediate depth.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
-Coordinates: 51.769°, -178.070°.
+The epicenter is at 51.769°, -178.070°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.9 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-12